rcandell/tesim/c/README.md

 - [x] Port the Lawrence Ricker controller to C++
 - [x] Breakout TEsim into library and executable projects
 - [x] Implemented wall clock prototype
-- [ ] Implement startup synchronization between controller and plant.
+- [ ] Implement start-up synchronization between controller and plant.
 - [ ] Implement separate plant and controller using Modbus/TCP as the communication mechanism.
 - [ ] Implement Ethernet/IP integration between plant and controller
-- [ ] Port the controller to a PLC and syncrhonize startup from the PLC.
+- [ ] Port the controller to a PLC and synchronize start-up from the PLC.

 ## Directories
 Directory | Purpose
 --- | ---
-C | Top level for VS solutuion and library source code f | The original FORTRAN tesimlib | Project directory for *tesimlib*.
+C | Top level for VS solution and library source code f | The original FORTRAN tesimlib | Project directory for *tesimlib*.
 Does not contain code.
 Debug | Build output directory for Debug build type